The backbone of medical decision making

 All applicants seeking admission under the HSFY category must have passed all seven HSFY papers with at least a B- grade (65%) overall average.
 UCAT (the University Clinical Aptitude Test) is not required.

 The Admissions Committee will firstly select from those applicants who are applying under Single Programme Preference.
-Thereafter if places are still available, the Committee will select from the applicants that have applied to multiple Health Sciences restricted entry programmes.
+Thereafter if places are still available, the Committee will select from the applicants that have applied to multiple Health Sciences professional programmes.

 There are other routes of admission for students who have completed two or more years of University study, or who are University graduates.
 International students should apply under the International category for admissions.